Shehan-Amarasinghe/react-uni-web/README.md

 ## Deployment

-To get started, just clone the repository and npm install, npm run dev
+To get started, just clone the repository and use these commands

 ```bash
   npm install